Mexican president blames murder of young girl on past governments

 The bigger challenge, he said, was to purify Mexican society, which he said had "fallen into decline, a progressive degradation that has to do with the neoliberal model."

-"Unemployment, economic growth, the number of homicides are measured, but the degree of social decomposition produced by neoliberal policies is not measured.
+"Unemployment, economic growth, the number of homicides are measured, but the degree of social decomposition produced by neoliberal policies are not measured.
 There is a deep crisis of loss of values."

 Lopez Obrador regularly blames Mexico's most salient problems, such as corruption, poverty and violence, on the policies implemented during the era of pro-market policies such as economic liberalization starting in the 1980s.